ACentauri Solar Racing

-aCentauri Solar Racing is a student-led team based in Zurich that designs and builds their own solar race cars to compete in the Bridgestone World Solar Challenge in Australia.
-It was founded in spring 2022 by a group of six students from ETH Zurich and has since grown to over 100 members and participated in two major solar racing competitions.
+aCentauri Solar Racing (also known as ACE Solar Racing) is a student-led team based in Zürich, Switzerland, that designs and builds solar race cars to compete in the Bridgestone World Solar Challenge in Australia and the iLumen European Solar Challenge in Belgium.
+The team was founded in spring 2022 by six students from ETH Zurich and has since grown to more than 100 members, including students from the FHNW and ZHAW.

+The team has built two cars.
+Its first, Aletsch, finished 12th at the 2023 World Solar Challenge and 13th at the 2024 European Solar Challenge.
+Its second, Silvretta, finished 11th at the 2025 World Solar Challenge and 8th in the Challenger Class at the 2026 European Solar Challenge.